djlampert/PyHSPF/examples/README.txt

 03. Building the Hunting Creek HSPF model with an hourly time step
 04. Utilizing the PyHSPF Postprocessor class to analyze the Hunting Creek example
 05. Performing a calibration of the Hunting Creek watershed with Python and PyHSPF
-06. Repeat of example 1 but illustrating the use of Special Actions
+06. Repeat of example01 but illustrating the use of Special Actions
-07. Utilizing PyHSPF's extractor for Global Historical Climate Network Daily data
+07. Utilizing PyHSPF's extractor for NHDPlus data
-08. Utilizing PyHSPF's extractor for all HSPF climate data needs
+08. Utilizing PyHSPF's extractor for NWIS data
-09. Utilizing PyHSPF's extractor for NHDPlus data
+09. Utilizing PyHSPF's NHDPlusDelineator for the watershed of a gage within a HUC8
-10. Utilizing PyHSPF's extractor for NWIS data
+10. Utilizing PyHSPF's CDLExtractor to download and extract data from the Cropland Data Layer
-11. Utilizing PyHSPF's delineator for the watershed of a gage within a HUC8
+11. Utilizing PyHSPF's extractor for Global Historical Climate Network Daily data
+12. Utilizing PyHSPF's extractor for all HSPF climate data needs

 The "hunting.py" example illustrates the many features of PyHSPF; the script downloads source data from NHDPlus, extracts data for a HUC8, extracts and delineates the